chrisguttandin/timing-provider-server/README.md

 [![version](https://img.shields.io/npm/v/timing-provider-server.svg?style=flat-square)](https://www.npmjs.com/package/timing-provider-server)

 This command line tool spins up a server which can be used as the signaling server for the [timing-provider](https://github.com/chrisguttandin/timing-provider).
+It is primarily intended for local testing.

 ## Usage